-1.12 National Non-Domestic Rates
+1.11 National Non-Domestic Rates

 The Council collects business rates, proportions of which are then paid to the Council, the GLA and Central Government.
-Previously 30% of business rates were retained by the Council and included in the Comprehensive Income and Expenditure Statement as accrued income.
-For 2019/20 Enfield retained 48% of business rates under the 75% business rates retention scheme (the remaining 27% going to the GLA).
+Prior to London pool arrangements, 30% of business rates were retained by the Council and included in the Comprehensive Income and Expenditure Statement as accrued income.
+Since the Council joined the London Pool arrangements, the Council has pooled its business rate income across London, which means the Council has passed its resources over to the GLA, which then passed some of it back as Revenue Support Grant monies.
+However, the specific terms and conditions of the pool change year to year, based on agreements with Central Government.
+For 2019/20 Enfield retained 48% of business rates, 27% was passed over to the GLA under the 75% business rates retention scheme (the remaining 25% being returned to Central Government).